 Try thinning down your glaze with a little water, so that the glaze layer is not too dense.

 Also, make sure the glaze is thoroughly mixed before application.
 This will help ensure that no patches of glaze on your pottery are thicker than any other.
+You can read more about some of the things that can happen when you apply too much pottery glaze here.

 4) Firing Too Hot